nobodywasishere/ponyo/README.md

 # ponyo

-Ponyo is a CPU simulator currently supporting (some of) LEGv8.
+Ponyo is a (work-in-progress) CPU simulator currently supporting (some of) LEGv8.

 ## Simulator